thelivedrawingproject/thelivedrawingproject.github.io/src/pages/2020-09-18-culture-night/index.md

 The whole event was livestreamed on social medias to let people participate from home.

+_We operated the Dublin part of this event entirely remotely._

 #### Partners

 [French Embassy in Ireland](https://ie.ambafrance.org/)